[Skip to Content]

 Submit ONE example.
 Entrant must be the owner and author of the website (can include blogs, author sites, etc.).
 Provide a URL to the site.
 If site is behind a pay wall or is no longer online, upload PDFs or scans of printouts from electronic sites with the URL printed and circled on the page.
 Site is judged as a whole, including content, images and site navigation.

-One-page statement required: Describe the entrant’s role, purpose of the site, target audience, goal, number of views and results.
+One-page statement required: Describe the entrant’s role, purpose of the site, target audience, goal, number of views and results, evaluation criteria and assessment of effectiveness in terms of those criteria.

 Judges will consider the entire website, including content and clarity of message, images and design, site navigation, appropriateness to target audience, effectiveness results and adherence to principles of web-based communications.